Nambi-Srivatsav/Deep-Learning-Based-Collision-Avoidance/Heni_README.md

 ```python
 python training_the_model.py
 ```
-It opens up the simulator.
+The above program opens up the simulator.
 The bot drives around randomly, sometimes bumping into the walls.
 All the sensor data during this simulation is collected and stored in 'sensor_data.txt'

 ```python
 python make_it_learn.py
 ```

-This program does three things:
+The above program does two things:

-1. Loads the sensor data collected and labels all the collision data as 1 and the rest of them as 0.
+1) Loads the sensor data collected and labels all the collision data as 1 and the rest of them as 0.
-2. Creates a feedforward neural network and trains with labeled data up to 25 epochs.
-3. Stores the trained model as 'nn_bot_model.pkl'
+2) Creates a feedforward neural network and trains with labeled data up to 25 epochs and stores the trained model as 'nn_bot_model.pkl'

 ```python
 python playing_the_model.py
 ```
-This program loads the neural network model and opens up the simulator.
-The car is programmed to drive itself to the destination and feeding the sensor data to the neural network at everytime step.
+The above program loads the neural network model and opens up the simulator.
+The bot is programmed to drive itself to the destination and feeding the sensor data to the neural network at everytime step.
 If the neural network detects collision bot turns green and takes alternative action, to the action it was planning to take.